just-mitch/my-aztec-log/issues/4972-update-the-base-rollup-to-mark-reverted-transactions.md

 # Documentation Plan

-Will start a page in the "Data publication and availability" section of the yellow paper describing the format of the block submitted and the `reverted` flag.
+Will start a page in the "Data publication and availability" section of the yellow paper describing the format of the block submitted.

 # Especially Relevant Parties